At a Glance

-If you’re researching with a specific objective in mind, you’ll have a much better sense of what kinds of tasks and questions to include in your study, and what kind of information to send back to your team.
+If you’re researching with a specific objective in mind, you’ll have a much better sense of what kinds of tasks and questions to include in your test, and what kind of information to send back to your team.

 How to craft a detailed objective

 Talk to your team

 You can get detailed objectives by collaborating with the product’s stakeholders.
 Start the conversation at a high level by determining what features or processes they want to have testers review.

-Once you’ve figured out the broad topics that the study will cover, it’s important to drill down.
+Once you’ve figured out the broad topics that the test will cover, it’s important to drill down.
 Review any available analytics data to pinpoint areas of concern.

 You can also suggest a demonstration or walk-through of the feature or process in question; more detailed concerns may come to light as everyone goes through the experience together.